by Anthony Clark

 When printing your shirt, you have the choice between adding custom images or stickers.
 The two options work perfectly depending on what you need to create out of your print surface.

 Vinyl stickers (commonly referred to as tattoos) apply when decorating walls or apparel, branding vehicles, creating business promotion signs, and a lot more.
 Larger stickers can be sandwiched on car windows, such as those you see on Uber.
-You can as well use stickers as small pieces that pass crucial information with a purpose to educate and enlighten.
+You can also use stickers as small pieces that pass crucial information to educate and enlighten.

 Like most stickers, Vinyl stickers adhere to almost every smooth surface.
 So long as the surface is flat and clean, the tattoo should mount effortlessly.
 Quality stickers can withstand scratches and stand out even under heavy rainfall or extreme snow.

 There are two main methods of vinyl sticker printing; using either a machine cutter or a vinyl sticker printing machine.
 A printer cutter is an automated machine that lets you trim the desired designs.
-If you choose to use a sticker cutter, you will need the cutter, a PC or laptop for designing, a printer (laser jet or inkjet), and vinyl print paper.
-Lastly, you must have a presser or regular iron box in case you prefer manual printing.
+If you choose to use a sticker cutter, you will need a PC or laptop for designing, a printer (laser jet or inkjet), and vinyl print paper.
+Lastly, it would be best to have a presser or regular iron box if you prefer manual printing.

 A vinyl machine helps in cutting, pressing, and printing the stickers.
 If you choose this option, you only need a computing device for designing your sticker.